powsybl/powsybl-diagram/README.md

 // fully automatic layout
 VoltageLevelLayoutFactory voltageLevelLayoutFactory = new PositionVoltageLevelLayoutFactory(new PositionByClustering());

-// create diagram for the voltage level "N" VoltageLevelDiagram voltageLevelDiagram = VoltageLevelDiagram.build(new NetworkGraphBuilder(network), "N", voltageLevelLayoutFactory, false);
+// create diagram for the voltage level N VoltageLevelDiagram voltageLevelDiagram = VoltageLevelDiagram.build(new NetworkGraphBuilder(network), "N", voltageLevelLayoutFactory, false);

 // create default parameters for the SVG layout, then activating height compaction